Teodor92/personal-site/_posts/2023-12-01-creating-an-amasing-github-profile.md

 ## Creating a Personal README

-A few year ago, Github introduced a new feature - the ability to create a README for your profile.
+A few year ago, GitHub introduced a new feature - the ability to create a README for your profile.
 This is a great way to showcase your work and let people know what you're all about.
 You can use this space to talk about yourself, your interests, and what you're working on.
 You can also include links to your social media accounts or other websites that you want people to check out.
 This is a great way to show off your personality and let people know who you are.

 Let's explore some awesome tools that allow use to generate some amazing personal READMES!